 - False labeling of noxious-weed seeds rate of occurrence.

-- False labeling of noxious-weed seeds in excess of State limit, and
+- False labeling of pure seed percentage, and

 - Failure to label the interstate shippers name and address or code designation.

-Beachner Seed Company, LLC, St. Paul, Kansas, has paid $2,275 for a case involving three seed shipments.
-There was one seed shipment each to Arkansas, Illinois, and Missouri.
-Seed regulatory officials in Arkansas, Illinois, and Missouri cooperated in the initial sampling and inspections.
-The alleged violations were:
+B&G Seed Processors, Inc., Williston, Florida, has paid 500 for a case involving one seed shipment to Tennessee.
+Seed regulatory officials in Tennessee cooperated in the initial sampling and inspection.
+The alleged violation was:

 - False labeling of noxious-weed seeds rate of occurrence, and

-Farmers Ag Center, Mountain Grove, Missouri, has paid $1,300 for a case involving one seed shipment to Kentucky.
-Seed regulatory officials in Kentucky cooperated in the initial sampling and inspection.
-The alleged violations were:
+Delta Grow Seed Company, England, Arkansas, has paid $700 for a case involving one seed shipment to Louisiana.
+Seed regulatory officials in Louisiana cooperated in the initial sampling and inspection.
+The alleged violation was:

 - False labeling of germination percentage.

-GreenPoint Ag Holdings, LLC, Decatur, Alabama, has paid $500 for a case involving one seed shipment to Kentucky.
-Seed regulatory officials in Kentucky cooperated in the initial sampling and inspection.
+Domain Outdoors, LLC, Hudson, Wisconsin, has paid $500 for a case involving one seed shipment to Indiana.
+Seed regulatory officials in Indiana cooperated in the initial sampling and inspection.
 The alleged violation was:

 - Failure to keep or supply records;